martincusack979/applied_statistics/README.md

 # Applied Statistics

 This repository is submitted in partial fullfillment of a H.Dip in Science in Data Analytics.
+It contains all work undertaken in completing the module in Applied Statistics.

 **Name: Martin Cusack**